-When an application for reissue of a patent is filed while the patent is involved in interference, a letter entitled in the interference is placed in the interference file and in the reissue application file, and a copy thereof is sent to each of the interfering parties, giving notice of the filing of the reissue application.
-(See 1111.08.)
+When an application for reissue of a patent is filed while the patent is involved in interference, a letter with titling relative to the interference is placed in the interference file and in the reissue application file, and a copy thereof is sent to each of the interfering parties, giving notice of the filing of the reissue application.
+See section 1111.08.